sifis-home/wp2-documents/wp2-deliverable-2.1/wp2-deliverable-2-1.md

 ![Software Parameters](./resources/00_parameters.png)

 One of first the factors that can compromise a program comprehension is code readability.
 When a source code is hard to read, it is not easy to understand its flow and side effects.
-Poorly written code leads developers to introduce new bugs while trying to fix old bugs or add new features.
-Readability measures the effort of the developer to access the information contained in the code, while understandability measures the complexity of such information [@readability].
+Poorly written code leads developers to introduce new bugs while fixing old bugs or adding new features.
+Readability measures the effort of the developer to access the information contained in the code.
+In contrast, understandability measures the complexity of such information [@readability].
 However, code maintainability is the most critical part of software development.
 Being highly maintainable is the key to reducing approximately 75% of most systems' life cycle costs.

 The _IEEE Standard Glossary of Software Engineering Terminology_ defines software maintainability as the ease with which a software system or component can be modified to correct errors, improve performance or other attributes, or adapt to a changing environment.

 Furthermore, according to the ISO standard IEC 9126, _software follows the evolution of the organization_, meaning that the program must adapt to all the boundary characteristics present in its development (environment, requirements, functionality).

-Also, according to the ISO standard IEC 9126, the maintainability of the code has some attributes that completely allow its description:
+Also, according to the ISO standard IEC 9126, the maintainability of the code has some attributes that allow its description entirely:

 - Analysability: ability to perform diagnosis on the software and identify the causes of errors and malfunctions.
 - Changeability: ability to allow the development of changes to the original software.
 Implementation includes changes to code, design, and documentation.